 Will there be post-race refreshments available?

 Yes, post-race refreshments for participants will be available directly following the races.
-We will have water and chocolate milk along with bagels, bananas, oranges and granola bars.
+We will have water along with bananas, oranges and granola bars and other snacks.

 Will there be medical assistance available?

 There will be a medic tent located at the start/finish line, along with minor first aid throughout the course at water stations.